Spread the love

 Brigadeiro is believed to have originated in the 1940s.
 It’s a great example of the way Brazilian cuisine combines sweet and savory flavors to create something truly unique and delicious.
 Brigadeiro is a great way to enjoy the flavors of Brazil, and it’s sure to satisfy even the pickiest of eaters.

-See also The Ultimate Guide to Mountain Bike Camping in California
+See also A Guide to Exploring Tennessee's Mountain Towns

 Brigadeiro is a great way to get a taste of Brazilian culture.
 Its unique combination of flavors and textures make it a truly unique and delicious dessert.